There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 {{title}} {{:price}} - {{!preprice}} Price: {{?}} {{preprice}} {{/}} {{price}} {{:postprice}}{{postprice}}{{/}} {{?:pricing}} - {{pricing}} {{/pricing}}

-Oslo is an ideal city for cycling, with short distances between the vibrant city life and untouched nature.
-Here are three routes where you can discover many of the capital’s highlights.
+Oslo is an ideal city for cycling, with short distances between vibrant city life and beautiful nature.
+Here are three routes that take you past many of the capital’s highlights.

-Norway is known for its many scenic bicycle routes, but you don’t have to travel out of the big city to go on a bike adventure.
+Norway is known for its many scenic bicycle routes, but you don’t have to travel outside the big city to go on a bike adventure.

 “It’s great to cycle in Oslo, and tourists can experience a lot on two wheels,” says Øyvind Wold.